Registering and using a historic vehicle

 - comply with the Point to Point Transport (Taxis and Hire Vehicles) legislation – see Point to Point Transport – and,

-- seek approval from the club and have the details recorded in the club's official minutes or 'Day Book'.
+- seek approval from the primary club and have the details recorded in the club's official minutes or 'Day Book'.

 Interstate vehicles and travelling outside NSW